 Borax is the sodium salt of tetraboric acid.
 It is also called Tincal.
 Its chemical name is sodium tetraborate decaHydrate.
-It is found in Dry lake area of tibet and california.
+It is found in Tibet and California’s dry lake region.
 The common name of borax is Suhaga.

 Preparation of Borax: